Baby constipation should always be cause for parental concern.

 In those cases where a baby is still struggling to have bowel movements at least once every two days even while on the homemade formula, the following options can be considered and implemented at the parent’s discretion:

-- Constipation is more frequent with the homemade goat milk formula than the cows milk formula, possibly because goat milk is low in B12.
+- Baby constipation is more frequent with the homemade goat milk formula than the cows milk formula, possibly because goat milk is low in B12.
 If you are using goat milk to make the homemade formula, switch to cow milk and see if the situation improves.

 - Substitute homemade kefir, yogurt, or buttermilk made with raw milk instead of the sweet whole milk in the homemade formula recipe.